edgar-montano/gatsby-starter-portfolio-modern/README.md

     Navigate into your new site’s directory and start it up.

     ```shell
-    cd my-gatsby-site/
+    cd gatsby-starter-portfolio-modern/
+    yarn install
-    npm run develop
+    yarn develop
     ```

 3. **Open the code and start customizing!**

     Your site is now running at <http://localhost:8000>!

-    Edit `src/pages/index.tsx` to see your site update in real-time!
+    Edit `gatsby-config.ts` to see your site update in real-time!

 4. **Learn more**